pineland/tello/PY3_Tello_Videop/README.md

+# Preface
+This package is copied from https://github.com/f41ardu/Tello-Python/tree/master/PY3_Tello_Videop and converted python 3.5 to 3.6.

 # Tello-Video

 This is an example using the Tello SDK v1.3.0.0 and above to receive video stream from Tello camera,decode the video stream and show the image by GUI.

- - Written in Python 3.5
+ - Written in Python 3.6
  - Tello SDK v1.3.0.0 and above(with h.264 video streaming)
  - This example includes a simple UI build with Tkinter to interact with Tello
  - Interactive control of Tello based on human movement is achieved via body pose recognition module.

 ## Prerequisites

-- Python3.5
+- Python3.6
 - pip
 - Python OpenCV
 - Numpy